zuestmedia/zmp-ai-assistant/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This Plugin adds the AI Assistant to the edit-post-screen, to directly create content and images with artificial intelligence, while working in WordPress editor.
+This Plugin adds the AI Assistant to the Posts Editor in edit-post-screen views, to directly create content and images with artificial intelligence, while working in WordPress editor.

 == Description ==

-[ZMP AI Assistant](https://zuestmedia.com/plugins/) extends the WordPress edit-post-screen with the AI Assistant to directly create content and images with artificial intelligence.
+[ZMP AI Assistant](https://zuestmedia.com/plugins/) extends the WordPress Posts Editor with the AI Assistant to directly create content and images with artificial intelligence.

 An API key from Open AI is required to use the AI Assistant.
 You can get a key in your user account at [Open AI](https://platform.openai.com/api-keys).